-Unicist Conceptual Marketing is based on a segmentation that allows, on the one hand, an accurate definition of the “what”, “what for”, “why” and “how” a segment buys, and on the other hand, the transformation of this abstract knowledge into objects to influence the client and expand the markets.
+Unicist Root Cause Marketing is based on a segmentation that allows, on the one hand, an accurate definition of the “what”, “what for”, “why” and “how” a segment buys, and on the other hand, the transformation of this abstract knowledge into objects to influence the client and expand the markets.

 The unicist segmentation model includes all the levels of processes that happen in the consumer’s mind when making a purchasing decision.
 The output of the unicist segmentation are profiles that allow defining the necessary marketing strategy to influence them.

-Unicist Conceptual Marketing is the most effective way for marketing because it follows the nature of the consumer’s mind and uses the most powerful technological tools to communicate.
+Unicist Root Cause Marketing is the most effective way for marketing because it follows the nature of the consumer’s mind and uses the most powerful technological tools to communicate.